BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 * Dementia diagnosis
 * Vaccination date (individuals can have vaccine after 12 months)

-For assigned to have vaccine and have the vaccine at grace period.
+For individuals assigned to have vaccine and have the vaccine at grace period.
 Individuals are censored at minimum of:
 * Death
 * Disenrollment
 * End of 4-year follow-up window
 * End of data (December 31, 2022)
 * Hospice
 * Dementia diagnosis

 If dementia occurs before censoring:
 * Event is counted